usesummit/models/README.md

 - Recurring patterns, both common (ex. monthly) and custom (cron syntax).
 - Adjusting what ledger values appear in the output table / response.

+## How to help

+We are still very much in the alpha phase.
+The most useful things at the moment are questions that help us figure out your interests and the future of SEL.
+If you have one, let us know!